codes-by-vamshi/Generic-EDA-React-FE/README.md

 # Generic Exploratory Data Analysis

-This project was made to help in exploring the datasets directly withput coding.
+This project was made to help in exploring the datasets directly without coding.
 You can directly upload the csv file and have do the basic exploring.

 This code base is of Frontend only made using ReactJS Library and hosted on github pages which I linked to a custom domain [https://eda.data-sciences.in](https://eda.data-sciences.in) click to view it in your browser.